akudet/fsnd-proj4/README.md

 * Flask-Dance
 * Flask-Login

-you can install them by
+you can install all libraries needed  by
 ```
-pip install Flask-Dance
-pip install Flask-Login
+pip install -r requirements.txt
 ```
 Download this project and setup databse
 ```